gohugoio/hugo/content/en/functions/abslangurl.md

 menu:
   docs:
     parent: functions
-keywords: [urls, multilingual,i18n]
+keywords: []
+namespace: urls
+relatedFuncs:
+  - urls.AbsLangURL
+  - urls.AbsURL
+  - urls.RelLangURL
+  - urls.RelURL
-signature: ["absLangURL INPUT"]
+signature: [absLangURL INPUT]
 ---

 Use this function with both monolingual and multilingual configurations.
 The URL returned by this function depends on: